Is There a Berlin City Centre? The Answer May Surprise You

 The Berlin city centre might not be as easy to find as one might think.
 As someone who lived here, I can tell you it’s a bit complicated.
-Unlike cities with a single, clearly defined downtown, Berlin is a city where the concept of a “centre” is fluid, shaped by its complex history and ever-evolving culture.
+Unlike cities with a single, clearly defined Old Town, Berlin is a city where the concept of a “centre” is fluid, shaped by its complex history and ever-evolving culture.

 Depending on whom you ask, you’ll hear different answers—some might point you to Ku’Damm in the west, Alexanderplatz in the east, or Potsdamer Platz, the heart of a unified Berlin.